This event has already passed

 The highlight of the exhibition are six drawings made between 1573 and 1581, during the reigns of Catherine's two sons Charles IX and Henri III.
 They show the tournaments, jousts, and even a mock naval battle.
 The compositions were later used as the basis for a set of tapestries.

-Craig’s review – “When people sit at home planning their itinerary they usually pencil in an hour or two for a gallery (they have to squeeze in a bit of culture), but it's usually the National or Tate Modern.
+Craig’s review of Courtauld Gallery – “When people sit at home planning their itinerary they usually pencil in an hour or two for a gallery (they have to squeeze in a bit of culture), but it's usually the National or Tate Modern.
 That's enough art for most people.
 They don't want to overdose on it.
 But if you're seriously into paintings then here's a tip from me: the best ones to visit are the National Gal… continued”